UCN-programming-3-jfk/ConcurrencySampleSolutions/README.md

 ### Optimistic Concurrency Control
 - **When to Use**: Low contention scenarios, read-heavy workloads.
 - **How it Works**: Assumes conflicts are rare; detects conflicts at commit time.
+Check is often implemented in creation SQL.
 - **Advantages**: Better performance, no locking overhead.
 - **Disadvantages**: Requires conflict resolution logic.

 ### Pessimistic Concurrency Control
 - **When to Use**: High contention scenarios, critical data consistency requirements.
 - **How it Works**: Prevents conflicts by locking resources upfront.
+Often implemented in code: first check for problems, then creation.
 - **Advantages**: Guarantees consistency, simpler conflict handling.
 - **Disadvantages**: Potential for deadlocks, reduced concurrency.